sbslee/fuc/docs/cli.rst

    $ fuc fuc_find -h
    usage: fuc fuc_find [-h] path extension

-   This command will recursively find files with a certain extension -- such as '.txt' and '.vcf' -- withinthe given directory and return their absolute paths.
+   This command will recursively find files with a certain extension, such as '.txt' and '.vcf', within the given directory and return their absolute paths.

+   usage examples:
+     $ fuc fuc_find path extension

    positional arguments:
      path        directory path